ohadts/AIO2013/README.md

 - Tabbed interface by tasks category.
 - text area with black background and (mostly) white text for outputing the results (mimic console).
 ##### Networking tab
+- Send 4 ping.
+- Open cmd and send ping -t to host.
+- Get tracert ouput from your pc to the remote pc.
+- Get netstate output of the remote pc.
+- Send long period ping, with an option to log the results to a file.